bogda01/AndroidAppGoogleMaps/README.md

 # AndroidAppGoogleMaps
-unfinished android app using google maps api, the app has a register and login capabilities, using firebase
+unfinished android app using google maps api, the app has register and login capabilities, using firebase